Prompton, Pennsylvania: 2010 census

-Of the 104 households 29.8% had children under the age of 18 living with them, 46.2% were married couples living together, 12.5% had a female householder with no husband present, and 34.6% were non-families.
-28.8% of households were one person and 16.3% were one person aged 65 or older.
+Of the 104 households in this township, 29.8% had children who were under the age of eighteen living with them, 46.2% were married couples living together, 12.5% had a female householder with no husband present, and 34.6% were non-families.
+28.8% of households were one-person households and 16.3% were one-person households with residents who were aged sixty-five or older.

 The average household size was 2.40 and the average family size was 2.96.

-The age distribution was 24% under the age of 18, 59.6% from 18 to 64, and 16.4% 65 or older.
+The age distribution was 24% of residents who were under the age of eighteen, 59.6% who were aged eighteen to sixty-four, and 16.4% who were aged sixty-five or older.
 The median age was 39.7 years.